 Etihad Airways First Class cabin on the A380 has 2 toilets in the front of the plane.
 Both have a lovely design and feature Le Labo Begamote 22 toiletries.
 One of the toilets also features a fully equipped shower room.
 Each First Class passenger has access to 5 minutes of running water in the shower, although you can turn on and off the water supply as many times as you want.
 Emirates First Class on the A380 also offers a shower suite which I photographed here.

 Etihad Airways has installed a lounge on the upper deck of the A380 between First and Business Class, designated ‘The Lobby’.
-The latter is an intimate space that resembles a lounge in a boutique hotel than an airplane cabin.
+The latter is an intimate space resembling a boutique hotel lounge than an airplane cabin.
 It seats up to six guests and has a widescreen TV so you can watch live sports with other passengers.

 Emirates’ First Class features private, gold-clad suites.
 Emirates’ A380 planes feature 14 First Class suites, all of them located on the forward upper deck.
 The Dubai based airliner is also the largest operator of the Airbus A380.